 Shawn Slezak's Biography

-Shawn Slezak is a retired Deputy Sheriff from the Story County Sheriff’s Office in Iowa after twenty-two years of service.
-During his career he worked in the Jail division, Detective division, Civil division, worked undercover narcotics, and retired as a Sergeant in the uniformed Patrol division.
-Eighteen of those years Shawn was a member of the Story County Emergency Response team, serving the last seven years as the Team Leader.
-He is a state certified handgun, shotgun and rifle instructor, and ran the Story County Sheriff’s Office firearms program and managed the firearms range.
+Shawn Slezak is a retired Deputy Sheriff from the Story County Sheriff’s Office in Iowa.
+He retired as a Sergeant in the uniformed patrol division.
+During his career he worked in the jail, detective, undercover narcotics, & civil divisions.
+Shawn spent eighteen years as a member of the Story County Emergency Response team, serving the last seven years as the Team Leader.
+He is a state certified handgun, shotgun and rifle instructor, ran the Story County Sheriff’s Office firearms program, and managed the firearms range.
 Shawn is a Federal Bureau of Investigations National Academy graduate with the 248th Session.
-He is married with two daughters and enjoys spending time with them and the outdoors.
+He enjoys spending time outdoors in the mountains.